rslifka/vault-zero/README.md

 ### Q: Will there be an Android or iPhone version?
 You could use Flutter or React Native or...

 A: Just to get out ahead of this one 😉 no, sorry.
-I'm just one person am making something first and foremost that I find super useful.
+I'm just one person making something first and foremost that I find super useful.
 I've been quite enjoying Swift, SwiftUI and iOS development; that's enough for me.
 I realize that narrows down the folks who might find this useful, and that's OK!
 There's lots of amazing Destiny apps out there 🎉 ❤️